skip navigation

 OBJECTS

-a wide office windowMy office window is five-feet wide
+a wide office windowMy office window is five-feet wide.

 RIVERS

-AmazonThe Amazon is202 miles wide.
+AmazonThe Amazon is between six and thirty miles wide.

 PHYSICAL FEATURES